 The terms of reference outlines the work plan, timeline, and responsibilities for the development of the assessment report and source protection plan, as well as lists the drinking water systems that are within its scope.
-A terms of reference for each source protection area in the Trent Conservation Coalition Source Protection Region has been completed, publicly reviewed, and approved by the Ministry of the Environment, Conservation and Parks in January 2009.
+A terms of reference for each source protection area in the Trent Conservation Coalition Source Protection Region has been completed, publicly reviewed, and approved by the Ministry of the Environment and Climate Change in January 2009.

 The assessment report is a technical document developed in accordance with the terms of reference that identifies and evaluates threats to drinking water quality and quantity.
-The assessment report accomplishes this by compiling all relevant data on the applicable source protection areas and by applying scientific methodologies to assess the vulnerability of the municipal drinking water systems identified in the terms of reference.
-The methods used to complete the assessment report are outlined in the Technical Rules prepared by the Ministry of the Environment, Conservation and Parks.
-The Ganaraska Assessment Report was originally approved in October 2011 and is updated as required.
+The assessment report accomplishes this by compiling all relevant data on the applicable source protection areas and by applying scientific methodologies to assess the vulnerability of the municipal drinking water systems identified in the Terms of Reference.
+The methods used to complete the assessment report are outlined in the Technical Rules prepared by the Ministry of the Environment and Climate Change.
+The Trent Assessment Report was originally approved in October 2011, and is updated as required.

 The source protection plan builds on the findings of the assessment report by establishing policies to manage, prevent or eliminate significant threats to drinking water quality and identifies who is responsible to take action.
 The plan also sets timelines for implementation.
-Where possible, the source protection plan builds on current projects, programs and processes and recognizes or reinforces existing management practices relevant to drinking water source protection.
-The Terms of Reference for the Ganaraska Region Source Protection Area, Ganaraska Assessment Report, and Ganaraska Source Protection Plan are available on the Trent Conservation Coalition website (www.trentsourceprotection.on.ca) or in hardcopy at the Ganaraska Region Conservation Authority office.
+Where possible, the Source Protection Plan builds on current projects, programs and processes and recognizes or reinforces existing management practices relevant to drinking water source protection.

+The terms of reference for each of the four Trent source protection areas, Trent Assessment Report, and Trent Source Protection Plan are available on the Trent Conservation Coalition website (www.trentsourceprotection.on.ca) or in hardcopy at the respective conservation authority office.